 "I speak up by removing myself from group chats where sexist comments are made."

-BCP Council have just been awarded White Ribbon Accreditation.
+BCP Council has been White Ribbon Accredited since 2024.
 White Ribbon Accreditation is a commitment made by workplaces to work towards transformational culture change in their staff culture, systems and communities.
 We’ve now joined hundreds of organisations across England and Wales in making a commitment to make work a safe place for everyone.

 White Ribbon, UN Women and For All Women and Girls logos.